Financial Aid for Future Students | Cal State East Bay

 Financial Aid Requirements

 Various types of financial aid are available for future students including scholarships, loans, grants, and work study.
 Depending on your citizenship status, you are required to complete different financial aid applications before being considered for financial aid awards.
 If you are a US citizen or an eligible non-citizen, such as a permanent resident or refugee, you need to submit the Free Application for Federal Student Aid (FAFSA) to apply for federal aid.
-If you are neither a US citizen nor an eligible non-citizen, you may have the option to apply for the California Dream and our Pioneer Scholarship.
+If you are neither a US citizen or an eligible non-citizen, you may have the option to apply for the California Dream Act Application (CADAA) and available scholarships on our Pioneer Scholarship Portal.

 Financial Aid Deadlines